An effective banner ad campaign owes its success to brilliant strategy, targeted audience & media placement and to great banner design.

 5. Native Photos

-But Instagram taught me an important lesson – use native content.
+But Instagram taught me an important lesson – how to use native content.

 Just go through your Instagram feed and you will see that most of the images and videos are native by creation.
 They were taken using a phone, some editing (contrast, color, a little filter) and then uploaded.
 And the best Instagram ads you can create to bring more results are the native ones.

 They use content from their users to create their banner ads and to reach out to the user that wants to feel like the person they see in the banner ads.
 I’m saying this because I’m in this position too.
-I look at the beach banner ad from GoPro and I wish I were there right now.
+I’m looking at the beach banner ad from GoPro and I wish I were there right now.

 Coca-Cola is another great example of how to use Native Photos in your banner ads.